dchristian3188/dchristian3188.github.io/_drafts/Troubleshooting DSC.md

 Version 5 of PowerShell introduced some new DSC debugging capabilities.
 I tend to use this approach when I'm having trouble with a particular configuration, I.E. this resource on this role in this environment blows up for some reason.

-### Turn On Debugging In The LCM
+### Adjust The LCM

 The first thing you need to do is enable debugging at the LCM level.
-Thankfully, the PowerShell team provided a cmdlet to do just that.
+Thankfully, the PowerShell team provided a cmdlet fo this.

 ```powershell
 Enable-DscDebug -BreakAll -Verbose